cardano-scaling/hydra/docs/docs/faq.md

 <details>
 <summary>So what’s this I have heard about ‘1M TPS’?</summary>
-This has been previously referenced as a theoretical maximum but the reality is more nuanced.
-For a start with Cardano’s ‘transactions within transactions’ EUTXO model TPS itself isn’t a useful metric.
+This has been previously referenced as a theoretical maximum, but the reality is more nuanced.
+For a start, with Cardano’s ‘transactions within transactions’ EUTXO model, TPS itself isn’t a useful metric.
 A Hydra Head is like a small community within a larger group.
-Initially these communities operate independently.
-So adding up their metrics to get a total picture isn't accurate.
-Since Hydra Heads use the EUTXO model they can process transactions simultaneously without conflicts especially with good networking which optimizes resource usage.
-As the project progresses we're constantly evaluating its real-world performance in terms of throughput and finality.
-For more info, read <a href="https://example.com/more-info">this</a> and the latest benchmarking data is shared <a href="https://example.com/latest-data">here</a>.
+Initially, these communities operate independently.
+So, adding up their metrics to get a total picture isn't accurate.
+Since Hydra Heads use the EUTXO model, they can process transactions simultaneously without conflicts, especially with good networking, which optimizes resource usage.
+As the project progresses, we're constantly evaluating its real-world performance in terms of throughput and finality.
+For more details, read <a href="https://example.com/more-info">this</a> blog post and see the latest benchmarking data <a href="https://example.com/latest-data">here</a>.
 </details>

 <details>
-<summary>Can anyone use Hydra head?</summary>
+<summary>Can anyone use the Hydra Head protocol?</summary>
 Yes, it's designed to be accessible for developers and end users alike, requiring minimal changes to existing applications to integrate with Hydra Head.
 However, it is important to note that Hydra is not a network upgrade and it's not like flipping a switch on Cardano to make it fast - instead, applications need to adopt and build on Hydra heads to benefit from it.
 </details>